pudly/schmopera-hugo/content/articles/in-review-ash-roses.md

 date = "2014-04-16T10:48:00-04:00"
 lastmod = "2015-04-23T22:30:00-04:00"
 publishDate = "2014-04-16T10:48:00-04:00"
 short_description = "Ash Roses is the first CD released by the Canadian Art Song Project (CASP), and it features the music of composer Derek Holman.
-I'm not personally familiar with Holman's work, but I caught some at the CASP recital in the Richard Bradshaw Amphitheatre a few weeks ago, and I distinctly remember liking it." slug = "in-review-ash-roses" title = "In review: Ash Roses"
+I&#039;m not personally familiar with Holman&#039;s work, but I caught some at the CASP recital in the Richard Bradshaw Amphitheatre a few weeks ago, and I distinctly remember liking it." slug = "in-review-ash-roses" title = "In review: Ash Roses"
 +++